roguetech2/hubitat/README.md

 	Production status: Beta but required.
 ------------------------------------------------
 Master - Alert:
-	Child app for sending alerts.
+	Child app for sending text messages and push alerts.

 	Production status: Experimental.
 Do not install in any production enviroment.
 ------------------------------------------------